ExodusMovement/schemasafe/doc/Secure-code-generation.md

     example, have to come _before_ the code is prepared.

-    The approach used here wraps block body generators so that when generating the body of the block did not emit any code, the whole block is excluded.
+    The approach used here wraps block body generators so that when generating the body of the block does not emit any code, the whole block is excluded.

 Source code for that could be seen in [safe-format.js](../src/safe-format.js).